-The fourth annual National Apprenticeship Week took place November 12-18, 2018.
+The fourth annual National Apprenticeship Week took place on November 12-18, 2018.

 Q: What was the Presidential Executive Order about apprenticeships and where can I find more information?

-A: In June 2017, President Trump signed the Executive Order (EO) “Expanding Apprenticeships in America.”
-This EO contained several important tasks and requirements to help modernize America’s education systems and workforce development programs by expanding apprenticeships.
+A: In June 2017, President Trump signed the Executive Order “Expanding Apprenticeships in America.”
+This Executive Order contained several important tasks and requirements to help modernize America’s education systems and workforce development programs by expanding apprenticeships.
 You can find the Presidential Executive Order Expanding Apprenticeships in America on the White House website.

 Q: Where can I find open apprenticeships?
 How do I use the apprenticeship finder?